Pier B On-Dock Rail Support Facility

 roadway ramp near port of long beach

-In support of the Port’s Green Port Policy, HDR will also perform support work to ensure that the new facility is sustainably designed and constructed to maximize on-dock rail use and efficiency.
+In support of the Port’s Green Port Policy, HDR is also performing support work with the goal that the new facility is sustainably designed and constructed to maximize on-dock rail use and efficiency.

-With the assistance of HDR and subconsultant Port Design Partners, the Port is pursuing a Gold Envision rating.
-Our sustainability experts have been working to set up a potentially groundbreaking strategy to identify, plan for, collect credit documentation, and eventually submit for verification to the Institute for Sustainable Infrastructure over the course of 12 construction packages.
+With the assistance of HDR and subconsultants, the port is pursuing a Gold Envision rating.
+Our sustainability experts have been working to set up a potentially groundbreaking strategy to identify, plan for, collect credit documentation, and eventually submit for verification to the Institute for Sustainable Infrastructure.

 Working Closely with Small Businesses